 We went in June when the whole place was a riot of colourful flowers.

-Take in the show at the Spanish Riding School too, but avoid the temptation to see second rate flamenco.
+If you venture there, you should take in the show at the Spanish Riding School too, but avoid the temptation to see second rate flamenco.

 Number Four – Santiago de Compostela

 Most famous for being the main destination on the Camino de Santiago (Santiago Way), the 780 KM Catholic pilgrimage route from near Biarritz in France.
 The really hardy actually carry on a further 90 KM to Finisterre (land’s end) on the Atlantic Coast, probably best known as a shipping forecast location.

 Pilgrims & Aids

 Santiago is also a great city to visit for those intent on a less energetic arrival.